The Church of Jesus Christ of Latter-day Saints in Mexico: Re-establishment of the church

-In 1901, the Mexican Mission of the church was re-established, with Ammon M. Tenney serving as its president.
+In 1901, the church's Mexican Mission was re-established, with Ammon M. Tenney serving as its president.
 This period of the church in Mexico was characterized by the calling of missionaries with highly developed Spanish language skills, the increasing indigenous leadership of branches, and the constant effort to reclaim members that had fallen away during the church's absence.
-In 1910, Rey L. Pratt became president of the mission, but was forced to leave Mexico City in the fall of 1913 due to rising safety concerns due to the Mexican Revolution.
+In 1910, Rey L. Pratt became the mission president, but was forced to leave Mexico City in the fall of 1913 due to rising safety concerns due to the Mexican Revolution.
 Before his departure, Pratt was able to leave most of the branches in Central Mexico under the leadership of local members.

 During the Mexican Revolution, tensions rose with regards to foreign religions, as did anti-American sentiments.
 In 1915, two members of the church in San Marcos, Hidalgo named Rafael Monroy and Vicente Morales were killed by the Liberation Army of the South (Zapatistas) for refusing to renounce their faith and for their association with foreigners.
 The two were taken and interrogated by a group of Zapatista soldiers, who had initially demanded food and other supplies from the Monroy family store.
 Monroy was asked by the soldiers to show his weapons, to which he responded by holding up the copies of the Bible and Book of Mormon he carried in his pocket and saying, "These are the only weapons I carry."
 After the store was searched and no weapons or ammunition were found, Monroy and Morales, an employee of the family, were both taken prisoner by the soldiers and later executed by firing squad.

 Pratt remained as mission president until his death, also working to establish missionary work among the Spanish-speaking populations in the Southwestern United States.
 In 1926, the Mexican government deported all foreign clerics from the country, including Mormon missionaries from North America.
 This lasted until 1934, when foreign missionary efforts were able to resume.
 During this hiatus, Mexican members of the church were able to coordinate with one another and preserve the church doctrine and practices.

 In 1936, a group of church members known as the Third Convention—who had been influenced by the spirit of the Mexican Revolution—called for a native-born Mexican to serve as president of the church's mission in Mexico.
 The tactics of this group led to the excommunication of its leaders.
 In 1946, church president George Albert Smith visited Mexico and was able to establish a reconciliation with most of the members of the Third Convention, and the vast majority of this group were brought back into the church.

 In 1956, the Mexican Mission was divided for the first time with the organization of the Northern Mexican Mission.
 From this time forward, the church focused on strengthening the structure of the church in order for stakes to be organized.